Reactish-State

 );

-A selector will re-compute only when any of the states it depends on have changed.
+A selector will re-compute only when one of the states it depends on has changed.

-Use the state and selector in your React components
+Use the state and selectors in your React components

-You can read state and selector for rendering with the useSnapshot hook, and write to state with set or actions.
-Rule of thumb: always read from useSnapshot in render function, otherwise use the get method of state or selector.
+You can read state and selectors for rendering with the useSnapshot hook, and write to state with set or actions.
+Rule of thumb: always read from useSnapshot in the render function; otherwise, use the get method of state or selector (in event handlers or even outside of React components).

 import { useSnapshot } from "reactish-state";